HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 So, what is Piwik?
 According to its Wikipedia entry:

 <figure>
-<blockquote>Matomo, formerly Piwik, is a free and open source web analytics application developed by a team of international developers, that runs on a PHP/MySQL webserver.
+<blockquote>Matomo, formerly Piwik, is a free and open source web analytics application developed by a team of international developers, that runs on a PHP/MySQL web server.
 It tracks online visits to one or more websites and displays reports on these visits for analysis.
 As of June 2018, Matomo was used by over 1,455,000 websites, or 1.3% of all websites with known traffic analysis tools&hellip;</blockquote>
 <figcaption>— <cite><a href="https://en.wikipedia.org/wiki/Matomo_(software)">Matomo (software) on Wikipedia</a></cite></figcaption>
 </figure>